Daniel-Kharrat/Protools-Reaper/README.md

-# REAPER Tools by Daniel Kharrat
+# Daniel Kharrat's REAPER Scripts and Effects

 ## How to Install